kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Lidar/README.md

 - ### LiDAR-Controlled Steering Detection Process

+   - This is the workflow for using Lidar in this competition.
-   When the LiDAR and program are started, the LiDAR will use the ROS system to detect the distance between the vehicle and the walls in front, right, and left sides.
+   - When the LiDAR and program are started, the LiDAR will use the ROS system to detect the distance between the vehicle and the walls in front, right, and left sides.
 The distance data will be transmitted to the Raspberry Pi controller for computation and judgment.
 The controller will then determine which side the vehicle is leaning towards.
 It will also transmit the steering value to the front steering servo motor to control the vehicle's travel and steering.

    <img src="./img/Lidar.png">